Cheesecake is a huge favorite among my husband’s family, and I have spent the last decade (and then some) perfecting my method.

-- The first is—don’t over-beat the batter!
+- Don’t over-beat the batter!
 Resist the urge to beat the mixture too much.
 Over-beating can pull too much air into the mixture, resulting in a cracked cheesecake.

-- The second is—patient cooling.
+- Be patient while cooling.
 Seriously, I cannot stress this enough.
 Be patient when cooling your cheesecake.

 Yes, I tell you to leave the cheesecake in the oven to cool for an entire hour after it's done baking (I know, it’s a lot).
 Then with the door cracked for another 45 minutes, then on the counter, and finally, it chills in the refrigerator.